CodeXCourses/level-2-course-content/week-4/day-1-assignment.md

    - Create a `bootstrap.html` file.
    - Include the Bootstrap CSS file using a CDN or a local file.
    - Add a container with a heading and a button styled with Bootstrap classes.
-   - **Verification**: Take a screenshot of your `bootstrap.html` file showing the Bootstrap setup and elements.

 2. **Apply a Bootswatch Theme**:
-   - Download a Bootswatch theme from https://bootswatch.com/.
+   - Download a Bootswatch theme from `https://bootswatch.com/`.
    - Replace the Bootstrap CSS file in `bootstrap.html` with the Bootswatch theme CSS file.
-   - **Verification**: Take a screenshot of your `bootstrap.html` file showing the Bootswatch theme setup and elements.

 ### Part 2: Setting Up Tailwind CSS